 What to eat First-rate fry-ups, plus daily grills and Italian specials.

-When to go It’s open daily but only for dinner.
+When to go Any day but Monday, for lunch and dinner.

-What to eat Stir-fries and grills based on marinated meats.
-The galangal-scented barbecue lamb with sour sauce is excellent.
+What to eat Bowls of Xi’anese-style hand-rolled noodles, filled buns and grills based on marinated meats.

 What’s the vibe?
 Wholesome veggie café, complete with a corporate social responsibility policy and a weekly crafts group.